GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/02.111-120/06.Dear-Lord-and-Father/docs.md

 ---
+title: |
-title: 116.
-Dear Lord and Father
+    116. Dear Lord and Father - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 116.
+Dear Lord and Father.
+Dear Lord and Father of mankind,  Forgive our feverish ways;  Reclothe us in our rightful mind,  In purer lives Thy service find,  In deeper reverence, praise.
+    keywords:  |
-    keywords: Church Hymnal, Dear Lord and Father, Dear Lord and Father of mankind,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Dear Lord and Father, Dear Lord and Father of mankind.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 116. DEAR LORD AND FATHER
+####  Church Hymnal 1941,

 ```txt

 1.
 Dear Lord and Father of mankind,
 Forgive our feverish ways;